ProjectSynchro/copr-lsfg-vk-git/README.md

 For more info about setting this up for your usecase, see the upstream Wiki here: https://github.com/PancakeTAS/lsfg-vk/wiki

-### You will need to own Lossless Scaling on Steam for this to work.
+### You will need to own Lossless Scaling on Steam and have it installed for this to work.

 ## Issues